radiantearth/stac-spec/extensions/file/README.md

 - **Extension [Maturity Classification](../README.md#extension-maturity): Proposal**
 - **Owner**: @m-mohr

-Provides a way to specify file related details such as checksum, data type and size for assets and links in [STAC Items](../../item-spec/item-spec.md), [STAC Catalogs](../../catalog-spec/catalog-spec.md) and [STAC Collections](../../collection-spec/collection-spec.md).
+Provides a way to specify file related details such as checksum, data type and size for assets in [STAC Items](../../item-spec/item-spec.md) and [STAC Collections](../../collection-spec/collection-spec.md) implementing the [Collection Assets](../collection-assets/README.md) extension.

 - [Example](examples/sentinel1.json)
 - [JSON Schema](json-schema/schema.json)

-## *Link Object* and *Asset Object* fields
+## *Asset Object* fields

-The following fields can be used for Links (in the [`Link Object`](../../item-spec/item-spec.md#link-object)) and assets (in the [`Asset Object`](../../item-spec/item-spec.md#asset-object)) although most of these fields make more sense for assets and are usually not very useful for links.
+The following fields can be used for assets (in the [`Asset Object`](../../item-spec/item-spec.md#asset-object)).

 | Field Name           | Type                                    | Description                                                  |
 | -------------------- | --------------------------------------- | ------------------------------------------------------------ |